Clinicians

 Ana Karina studied Psychology at the Rafael Urdaneta University, from 1989 to 1994, later she completed a master's degree in Clinical Psychology at the same university, receiving the title of Magister Scientiarum in Clinical Psychology in 2002.
 Recently, Ana Karina completed her training in TF-CBT (Trauma-Focused Cognitive Behavioral Therapy).
 She has worked as a psychologist at the Integral Center for Rehabilitation and Paralysis from 1996 to 2003, as well as at the José Félix Ribas Foundation since 1993, working in the positions of Assistant Therapist and Director of Prevention until 2009.
 She has taught the Prevention Diploma and Intervention of drug abuse at the Rafael Belloso Chacin University (URBE) and also at the Rafael Urdaneta University (URU) in the School of Psychology.
 In the same way, since 2002, she has worked as a Clinical Psychologist in private practice, specifically working with adolescents, adults, couples and families on issues of self-esteem, managing emotions, life projects, and addictions.
 Ana Karina is a facilitator of personal growth and social skills workshops.

-Astrid is a registered mental health counselor intern in the state of Florida.
+Astrid is a licensed mental health counselor in the state of Florida.
 She received her bachelor’s degree in psychology from the University of Central Florida in 2018 and her Master of Science in Clinical Mental Health Counseling track in 2022 from Stetson University.
 Astrid has experience working with children, adolescents, and adults that are experiencing depression, trauma, anxiety, and behavioral issues.
 She is certified in MATCH, which stands for Modular Approach to Therapy for Children with Anxiety, Depression, Trauma, or Conduct Disorders.
 Additionally, Astrid completed a program on Trauma Focused Cognitive Behavioral Therapy (TF-CBT) to be able to address the needs of children and adolescents with post-traumatic stress disorder and other difficulties related to traumatic life events.
 Astrid loves to promote self-care and always encourages her clients to practice self-care and to understand its benefits.

 Cecilia Hernandez, MRC